schloerke/gqlr/reference/server.md

 <http://graphql.org/learn/serving-over-http/>.
 There are four routes
 implemented:

-- `'/'`:

-  GET.
-If run interactively, forwards to `/graphiql` for user interaction with the GraphQL server.
+- `/` (GET) If run interactively, forwards to `/graphiql` for user interaction with the GraphQL server.
 This route is diabled if `graphiql = rlang::is_interactive()` is not `TRUE`.

-- `'/graphiql/'`:

-  GET.
-Returns a [GraphiQL formatted schema definition](https://github.com/graphql/graphiql/blob/graphiql%402.2.0/packages/graphiql/README.md) interface to manually interact with the GraphQL server.
+- `/graphiql/` (GET) Returns a [GraphiQL formatted schema definition](https://github.com/graphql/graphiql/blob/graphiql%402.2.0/packages/graphiql/README.md) interface to manually interact with the GraphQL server.
 By default this route is disabled if `graphiql = rlang::is_interactive()` is not `TRUE`.

-- `'/graphql'`:

-  GET.
-Executes a query.
+- `/graphql` (GET) Executes a query.
 The parameter `'query'` (which contains a GraphQL formatted query string) must be included.
-Optional parameters
-  include: `'variables'` a JSON string containing a dictionary of variables (defaults to an empty named list), `'operationName'` name of the particular query operation to execute (defaults to NULL), and `'pretty'` boolean to determine if the response should be compact (FALSE, default) or expanded (TRUE)
+Optional parameters include: `'variables'` a JSON string containing a dictionary of variables (defaults to an empty named list), `'operationName'` name of the particular query operation to execute (defaults to NULL), and `'pretty'` boolean to determine if the response should be compact (FALSE, default) or expanded (TRUE)

-- `'/graphql'`:

-  POST.
-Executes a query.
+- `/graphql` (POST) Executes a query.
 Must provide Content-Type of either 'application/json' or 'application/graphql'.

-  If 'application/json' is provided, a named JSON list containing 'query', 'operationName' (optional, default = `NULL`), 'variables' (optional, default = list()) and 'pretty' (optional, default = `TRUE`).
+  - If 'application/json' is provided, a named JSON list containing 'query', 'operationName' (optional, default = `NULL`), 'variables' (optional, default = list()) and 'pretty' (optional, default = `TRUE`).
 The information will used just the same as the GET-'/graphql' route.

-  If 'application/graphql' is provided, the POST body will be interpreted as the query string.
+  - If 'application/graphql' is provided, the POST body will be interpreted as the query string.
 All other possible parameters will take on their default value.

 Using bash's curl, we can ask the server questions: